programmingexperience/OnionArchitecture/README.md

 Hi,

 Here I am developing a Token based Web API 2 using c# based on Onion Architecture with generic repository,unit of work and centralized exception logging system.
-It helps not only to a developer but also it helps to all IT organizastion to design and develop a API based on merden architecture and reduced the entire development time and delivered a successful product to there client/customers.
+It will helps not only a .NET developer but also it helps to all IT organizastion to design and develop a API based on merden architecture and reduced the entire development time and delivered a successful product to there client/customers.

 # OnionArchitecture